You may lose loads of money by not targeting small players for patent licensing

 The patent licensing project

 I was working with a US patent attorney with over 25 years of experience in patent licensing.
-The project required identifying overlapping products for certain patents related to memory systems granted to the company recently.
-Additionally, we were to create claim charts for the companies with a complete overlap—a fairly routine task.
+The project required identifying overlapping products for certain patents related to memory systems recently granted to the company.
+Additionally, we were to create claim charts for the companies with complete overlap—a fairly routine task.

 While analyzing one of the patents, I identified that it was related to Processing-In-Memory (PIM) technology.
 On further research, I deduced that PIM is a relatively new technology.
 Currently, a handful of companies manufacture these types of memory devices.
 Many prominent semiconductor (memory) companies are still researching this technology.

-Anyways, after research, I could determine overlap with three target companies.
-I was happy but had a specific dilemma too.
-To understand my dilemma, I’ve briefly explained what each of these companies was up to.
+Anyway, after research, I could determine overlap with three target companies.
+I was happy, but I also had a specific dilemma.
+To understand my dilemma, I’ve briefly explained what each company was up to.

 Note: For confidentiality reasons, I have codenamed the companies using alphabets.

 Company A is one of the most prominent players in the memory industry.
-It is also one of the first companies currently selling PIM-based memory devices.
-They launched a PIM-based product in 2021.
+It is also one of the first companies currently selling PIM-based memory devices, having launched a product based on PIM in 2021.

 However, the client had blocklisted Company A. That means the client did not want charts against Company A.

-For this company, we identified they had published a couple of research papers on PIM-based memory systems.
-Further reviewing, Company B’s technology seemed to overlap with the patent.
+We identified this company as having published a couple of research papers on PIM-based memory systems.
+Further review revealed that Company B’s technology seemed to overlap with the patent.

-However, Company B had not yet launched any product based on this PIM technology.
-Therefore, company B is still researching this technology and may launch a product soon.
+However, Company B has not yet launched a product based on this PIM technology.
+Therefore, it is still researching this technology and may launch a product soon.

 Company B is another big company in the memory domain.
-But it did not have any products in the market which use this PIM-based technology.
-A claim chart is generally more powerful to target a company if the company is selling those products in the market.
-So the only option was to prepare a claim chart against Company B using the research papers’ information.
-‘Please keep it on the watchlist’, my manager suggested.
+However, there are no products in the market that use this PIM-based technology.
+A claim chart is generally more powerful when targeting a company if the company is selling those products in the market.
+So, the only option was to prepare a claim chart against Company B using the information from the research papers.
+‘Please keep it on the watchlist,’ my manager suggested.
 ‘Then, once Company B launches any product using PIM technology, update the chart with the product info.’

-Company C is a startup with the main focus on PIM technology.
-It manufactures products based on this PIM tech.
-We identified a complete overlap against the target product of Company C. This was a bullseye!
+Company C is a startup that focuses on PIM technology and manufactures products based on it.
+We identified a complete overlap with the target product of Company C. This was a bullseye!

-But Company C is a startup.
-So, it was a small target for patent monetization.
-And our client expected to target big companies in the memory domain.
-So, I was a bit skeptical about whether this company would be useful for the client or not and if I should share it with them.
+But Company C is a startup, so it was a small target for patent monetization.
+Our client expected to target big companies in the memory domain, so I was a bit skeptical about whether this company would be useful for the client and whether I should share it with them.

 You understand my dilemma.

-I thought of dropping this patent and moving on to the next one in the portfolio.
-But I had a gut feeling that Company C was a good target.
+I considered dropping this patent and moving on to the next one in the portfolio, but I had a gut feeling that Company C was a good target.
 The question was how to prove this to the client.

 I shared this with my manager.
-We brainstormed a bit and decided to dig a little deeper into Company C. To see if we could find any supporting evidence to my feeling.
+We brainstormed a bit and decided to dig a little deeper into Company C to see if we could find any supporting evidence for my feelings.

 Investigating Company C